Theoretical and Applied Ethics MIN

 Curricular Structure

-- From the following, complete four courses in ethics, social and political philosophy, or history of philosophy with an emphasis on ethics:
+From the following, complete 4 courses in ethics, social and political philosophy, or history of philosophy with an emphasis on ethics:

-Note: One approved 2 or 3 credit course in ethics from another department may substitute for any single course listed above.
+Note 2: One approved 2 or 3 credit course in ethics from another department may substitute for any single course listed in the electives list above.
 (The Philosophy Department maintains a list of ethics courses offered by other BYU departments.)

 For more information, please visit http://registrar.byu.edu/catalog/2013-2014ucat/departments/Philosophy/EthicsMinor.php